atye/ttchat/README.md

 # Running

-`ttchat --channel GothamChess`
+`ttchat --channel sodapoppin`
-`ttchat --channel GothamChess --channel chessbrah`
+`ttchat --channel sodapoppin --channel hasanabi`

 Obtaining an OAuth access token requires your authorization via web browser.
 See https://dev.twitch.tv/docs/authentication/getting-tokens-oauth for more details.
 To provide your own token, use the `--token` flag.

-`ttchat --channel GothamChess --token $TOKEN`
+`ttchat --channel sodapoppin --token $TOKEN`

 ## Notes
 - The token must have the `chat:edit` and `chat:read` scopes